ACEN Accreditation Manual – Section II Policies

 - Jurisdiction of the Arbitrators

 The arbitrators shall have jurisdiction to determine whether the final decision of the Appeal Committee was rightly decided and to make all rulings necessary and incidental thereto.
-The arbitrators shall have no jurisdiction or authority to enter an award for monetary damages.
-The award of the arbitrators shall be limited to affirmance or reversal of the decision of the Appeal Committee and the reasons therefor.
+The arbitrators shall have no jurisdiction or authority to enter a recommendation for monetary damages.
+The recommendation of the arbitrators shall be limited to recommending affirmance or reversal of the decision of the Appeal Committee and the reasons therefor.

-All decisions by the arbitrators shall be by majority vote.
+All recommendations by the arbitrators shall be by majority vote.

 - Roster of Arbitrators

 The ACEN shall maintain a roster of arbitrators.
-An arbitrator may be nominated by any governing organization/nursing program whether accredited by the ACEN or not, by the proposed arbitrator, or by ACEN Staff.
-There shall be no limit to the number of persons who may be nominated by any entity, and there shall be no limit to the number of arbitrators on the roster, though the ACEN will endeavor to have at least 12 persons listed on the roster.
+An arbitrator may be nominated by any governing organization/nursing program whether accredited by the ACEN or not or by self-nomination.
+There shall be no limit to the number of persons who may be nominated by any entity, and there shall be no limit to the number of arbitrators on the roster, though the ACEN will endeavor to have at least a total of 12 persons listed on the roster.
+Arbitrators will be composed of nurse educators/clinicians, nurse clinicians/practitioners, administrators, and the public, and may not include current ACEN Board of Commissioners members or current ACEN appeal committee members.
 The term an arbitrator may remain on the roster is five years unless otherwise removed or resigned.
 The term of an arbitrator may be renewed, and there is no limit to the number of terms an arbitrator may serve.
-The ACEN will endeavor to ensure that the roster of arbitrators is representative of the diversity of ACEN-accredited programs.

 - Qualifications of Arbitrators